Anmer Hall: Design and location

 The Georgian house was built in 1802.
 It has two storeys and an attic with dormer windows.
-The long south front comprises 13 bays, and was refaced with red bricks c.
+The long south front comprises 13 bays and was refaced with red bricks c.
 1815.
-It has 13 ground-floor windows set in blank arches and a semicircular porch on two Tuscan columns, with 11 windows on the first floor.
+It has 13 ground-floor windows set in blind arches and a semicircular porch by two Tuscan columns, with 11 windows on the first floor.
 The three central bays are topped by a pediment.
 The north front is of rubble carrstone and includes four c.
-17th-century ogee-headed sashes on the first floor.
+17th-century ogee-headed sashes windows on the first floor.
 Renovations c.
-1900 added a brick-dressed skin to the north front, together with a projecting entrance porch and a tower towards the eastern end, in the corner formed with a carrstone service wing which was also added or rebuilt at that time.
+1900 added a brick-faced dressed skin to the north front, together with a projecting entrance porch and a tower at the eastern end, in the corner formed with a carrstone service wing that was also added or rebuilt at that time.
 The house was registered as a Grade II* listed building in 1984, but was later de-listed.

 Anmer Hall has ten bedrooms.
 The interior style has been described to be "a mixture of contemporary designs and well-loved antiques", decorated with gilt picture frames and houseplants.
-The walls have been reported to be painted in cream colours, while the dining room is a "bold jewel green".
+The walls have been reported to be painted in cream tones, while the dining room is a "bold jewel green".
 The house has an outdoor swimming pool and a tennis court.

 The surrounding estate became a scheduled monument in 2003, and includes earthworks marking the sites of buildings from the medieval village of Anmer.
 The village church, St Mary, lies close to the house, but a short distance away from the modern village.
 The house is 12 mi northeast of King's Lynn, 2 miles east of the King's residence at Sandringham and 2 miles west of Houghton Hall.